 20181.
 Cell and Molecular Biology.
-PQ: An average grade of C or higher in CHEM 10100-10200-10300 or CHEM 11100-11200-11300 or CHEM 12100-12200-12300, a 5 on the AP Chemistry exam, or consent of the department.
+PQ: BIOS 20150 and BIOS 20151.
+Second- or third-year standing only; fourth-year by petition only.
+An average grade of C or higher in, and completion of, CHEM 10100-10200-10300 or CHEM 11100-11200-11300 or CHEM 12100-12200-12300, a 5 on the AP Chemistry exam, or consent of the department.
 This course is an introduction to molecular and cellular biology that emphasizes the unity of cellular processes amongst all living organisms.
 Topics are the structure, function, and synthesis of nucleic acids and protein; structure and function of cell organelles and extracellular matrices; energetics; cell cycle; cells in tissues and cell-signaling; altered cell functions in disease states; and some aspects of molecular evolution and the origin of cells.
 D. Kovar, T. Martin, A. Imamoto, T. Christianson.
 Autumn.
 L.

-- 20182.
+20182.
 Genetics.
 PQ: BIOS 20181.
 The goal of this course is to integrate recent developments in molecular genetics and the human genome project into the structure of classical genetics.
 Topics include Mendelian inheritance, linkage, tetrad analysis, DNA polymorphisms, human genome, chromosome aberrations and their molecular analysis, bacterial and virus genetics, regulatory mechanisms, DNA cloning, mechanism of mutation and recombination, and transposable elements.
 D. Bishop, J. Malamy, T. Christianson.
 Winter.
+L.

-L. - 20183.
+20183.
 Physiology.
 PQ: BIOS 20181 and 20182.
 This course focuses on the physiological problems that animals (including humans) face in natural environments; solutions to these problems that the genome encodes; and the emergent physiological properties of the molecular, cellular, tissue, organ, and organismal levels of organization.
 Lectures and labs emphasize physiological reasoning, problem solving, and current research.
 D. McGehee, D. Hanck, M. Osadjan, C. Andrews.
 Spring.
+L.

-L. - 20184.
+20184.
 Biological Diversity.
 An overview of the diversity of living organisms, both prokaryotes and eukaryotes, is presented.
 We emphasize the major groups of organisms, their evolutionary histories and relationships, and the biological and evolutionary implications of the characteristic features of each group.
 We discuss how the biosphere transformed to its present state over the past four billion years.
 M. LaBarbera, A. Hunter, C. Andrews.
 Autumn.
+L.

-L. - 20185.
+20185.
 Ecology and Evolution.
 This course surveys the basic principles of ecology and evolutionary biology.
 Topics in evolutionary biology include the evidence for evolution, the history of life, the mechanisms of evolution (e.g., mutation, selection, genetic drift), adaptation, speciation, the origin of evolutionary novelties, the origin of life, and human evolution.
 Topics in ecology include demography and life histories, competition, predation, and the interspecific interactions that shape the structure of ecological communities.
-G. Dwyer, J. Coyne, C. Andrews.
+J. Coyne, S. Alessina, C. Andrews.
 Winter.
 L.